A father protocol for quantum broadcast channels: Introduction

 The best known achievable rate region for general classical broadcast channels is due to Marton \cite{marton}: given a probability distribution $p(x, u_1, u_2) = p(u_1, u_2)p(x|u_1,u_2)$, the following rate region is achievable for the general two-user broadcast channel $p(y_1, y_2|x)$:

 It is conjectured that this characterizes the capacity region of general broadcast channels, but despite considerable efforts, no one has been able to prove a converse theorem.

-The quantum generalization of broadcast channels was first studied in \cite{broadcast} as part of a recent effort to develop a network quantum information theory \cite{horo1,horo2,YDH05,LOW06,netcoding1,winter-qmac,klimovitch-qmac,SVW05,bosonic}.
+The quantum generalization of broadcast channels was first studied in \cite{allahverdyan-saakian} and \cite{broadcast} as part of a recent effort to develop a network quantum information theory \cite{horo1,horo2,YDH05,LOW06,netcoding1,winter-qmac,klimovitch-qmac,SVW05,bosonic}.
 In \cite{broadcast}, the authors derived three classes of results, the first one about channels with a classical input and quantum outputs, the second one about sending a common classical message while sending quantum information to one receiver, and the third about sending qubits to one receiver while establishing a GHZ state with the two receivers.

 In this paper, we study quantum broadcast channels using a different approach.
 Over the past few years, several results in quantum Shannon theory have been unified and simplified by the introduction of the mother and father protocols \cite{mother-father} and, more recently, by the fully quantum Slepian-Wolf (FQSW) protocol \cite{FQSW} \cite{triangle}.
-Thus, a whole array of results, such as the quantum reverse Shannon theorem \cite{reverse-shannon}, the Lloyd-Shor-Devetak (LSD) theorem \cite{lsd1} \cite{lsd2} \cite{lsd3}, one-way entanglement distillation \cite{DW05}, and distributed compression \cite{FQSW} can be derived from the FQSW protocol in various ways.
+A whole array of results, including the mother and the father, can be easily derived from the FQSW protocol, such as the quantum reverse Shannon theorem \cite{reverse-shannon}, the Lloyd-Shor-Devetak (LSD) theorem \cite{lsd1} \cite{lsd2} \cite{lsd3}, one-way entanglement distillation \cite{DW05}, and distributed compression \cite{FQSW}.
 The results presented here are of the same flavour: we will derive a new coding theorem for general quantum broadcast channels using the FQSW theorem.
-The new protocol corresponds to a father protocol for broadcast channels: the sender transmits independent quantum information to each of the receivers using entanglement he already shares with each of them.
+The new protocol plays the role of a father protocol for broadcast channels: the sender transmits independent quantum information to each of the receivers using entanglement he already shares with each of them.
 Like the original father protocol, it can easily be transformed into a protocol for entanglement-assisted transmission of classical information via superdense coding or into a protocol for unassisted transmission of qubits by using part of the transmission capacity to send the needed entanglement.
+Somewhat peculiarly, in this last case, the achievable rate region we obtain does not have an independent constraint on the sum-rate (unlike the third inequality of (\ref{eqn:marton})); instead, the two rates are separately upper-bounded by the coherent information.
+This might be seen as further evidence that the coherent information does not fully characterize the quantum capacity, or it might be due to the fact that the additional constraint we expect comes from the fact that we are looking at coherent information defined on a state of a slightly different form.